 And the good news is, with a cleaning schedule and better understanding of how and where germs lurk, you can keep on top of the nasties that could be making your skin itch and your nose run.

-Infographic created by Sloane and Sons Tub Chairs
+Infographic created by Sloane and Sons Stylish Chairs

 Office and marketing manager for Sloane & Sons Stylish Chairs, who sell a range of high-quality tub chairs, accent chairs and more.